 Plagiarism is defined as presenting someone else’s work/ideas as one’s own such as submitting a paper written by someone else, failing to give credit to sources (books, articles, websites, and interview sources) in research papers, verbatim use of quoted (must have quotation marks or indentation), paraphrased, or summarized material without appropriate source citation and bibliographic attribution.
 It is the policy of this academic community to invoke sanctions against students who violate these standards of academic honesty or who engage in academically dishonest behavior.

 Faculty members who suspect a student of academic dishonesty may resolve the problem directly with the student.
 In cases where culpability is substantiated or admitted, the sanction may include failure of the course as well as other sanctions up to and including suspension or expulsion from the University.
 When a student is sanctioned, the faculty member must report the incident in writing to that faculty members’ Department Chairperson.
-A copy of the report will be sent to the Dean of the College and the Provost.
-A student who has been sanctioned for more than one incident of academic dishonesty may receive additional sanctions as deemed appropriate by the Provost, including, but not limited to, suspension or dismissal from Lourdes University.
+A copy of the report will be sent to the Dean of the College and the Vice President of Academic Affairs.
+A student who has been sanctioned for more than one incident of academic dishonesty may receive additional sanctions as deemed appropriate by the Vice President of Academic Affairs, including, but not limited to, suspension or dismissal from Lourdes University.

 III.
 Appeals Procedure:

 The student has five (5) business days after notification of the sanction to appeal to the instructor.
 The instructor has five (5) business days to render a decision on the appeal.
 If unsatisfied, the student has five (5) business days after notification of the instructor’s decision to appeal the sanction to the instructor’s Department Chair.
 The Department Chair has five (5) business days to render a decision on the appeal.
 If still unsatisfied, the student has five (5) business days after the notification of the Chair’s decision to appeal the sanction to the Dean of the faculty member’s college.
 The Dean has five (5) business days to render a decision.
-If still unsatisfied, the student has five (5) business days after the notification of the Dean’s decision to appeal the sanction to the Provost.
-The Provost has five (5) business days to render a decision, which is final.
+If still unsatisfied, the student has five (5) business days after the notification of the Dean’s decision to appeal the sanction to the Vice President of Academic Affairs.
+The Vice President of Academic Affairs has five (5) business days to render a decision, which is final.
 All steps of the appeal and responses must be in writing.
-If any deadline for a decision on the appeal is unmet, with the exception of that by the Provost, the student may make the appeal to the next person in the process.
+If any deadline for a decision on the appeal is unmet, with the exception of that by the Vice President of Academic Affairs, the student may make the appeal to the next person in the process.